iPoetDev/the-folio/_documentation/done.md

   - [x] ☑️ 4.4 Clearly separate and identify code written for the website .
   - [x] ☑️ 4.4.1 Identify code from external sources (e.g. libraries or tutorials).
   - [x] ☑️ 4.5 Organise HTML and CSS code into well-defined and commented sections.
-  - [?] ☑️❌ 4.6 Place CSS code in external files linked to the HTML page in the HEAD element.
+  - [x] ☑️ 4.6 Place CSS code in external files linked to the HTML page in the HEAD element.
   - [x] ☑️ 4.7 Write code that meets at least minimum standards for readability.
   - [x] ☑️ 4.7.1 Write code consistent indentation.
   - [?] ☑️❌ 5.1.4 Has few grammatical errors.